jinunez-s/riverawush/README.md

 I'm a jr developer that has workend with web developement using Reactjs, javascript, typescript, Nodejs, Bootstrap and workend in the back end with Java, API's REST, SOAP, Spring Boot.

-Skills: JAVA / REST / SOAP / REACT / JS / HTML / CSS
+Skills: JAVA / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on RESTful API's
 - 🌱 I’m currently learning Web Services, Spring Boot, Sockets and Queues